jrvansuita/RabbitArchiver/README.md

 3. Click "**Add Extension**" to install

+# Usage

-4. Open you Facebook Business Inbox Page and click in the rabbit icon to **run the app**
+ Open you Facebook Business Inbox Page and click in the rabbit icon to **run the app**.
  *Rabbit Icon is placed on **extensions bar** in the top-right corner, next to the chrome settings icon*

 #